 Access: 27 minutes by bus from Jomo Kogen Station.
 From Tokyo, you can get to the onsen in about 2.5 hours if you take the Shinkansen.
 Except for the bus, the fare is covered by the JR Pass.

 6. Refresh Park Yumura (Hyogo)

 Location: Yumura Onsen, in between Tottori & Toyooka, Hyogo Prefecture

 Mixed Gender Hot Spring Park Where You Can Wear Swimsuits: Refresh Park Yumura (リフレッシュパークゆむら) is an onsen park with several indoor and outdoor onsen baths as well as a swimming pool.
-The park is located in the northwest of Hyogo Prefecture near the Sanin Kaigan National Park and Tottori Prefecture.
+The park is located in northwest of Hyogo Prefecture near the Sanin Kaigan National Park and Tottori Prefecture.

 This hot spring park has gender-separated onsen facilities where you are not allowed to wear swimwear and a mixed-gender onsen area with 5 rotenburo (open-air baths) where you have to wear swimwear.
 You can either bring and wear your own or get a rental one.
 The outdoor baths are really nice.
 One of them has a waterfall, another one is a cave onsen, and sometimes you will also have the opportunity to experience seasonal yuzu baths.

 Access: The nearest station is JR Yoka Station on the San-in Line bound for Kinosaki Onsen.
 At Yoka Station you have to transfer to the bus bound for Yumura Onsen.
 The bus ride takes about 1.5 hours.
 Kinosaki Onsen is about 2 hours away, Himeji and Kobe are about 3.5 hours away, and Osaka and Kyoto are about 4.5 hours away.
 From Osaka, there is also a direct bus to the onsen, though.